envzhu/kozos-pic/README.md

 ## Overview
 This is a Embeded OS for PIC32MX270F256B based on Japanese "[KOZOS](http://kozos.jp/kozos/)" which is developped for learning and hobby.
 This repositry consists of that bootloader and OS.
-This OS is developped with full scratch programing.
+This OS is developped with full scratch programing and bare metal programing.

 ### Bootloader
 `KZLOAD`(kozos boot loader) loads firmware on RAM memory by `XMODEM` transfer and execute that.